 Contingent Consideration Liabilities - We have incurred liabilities related to contingent consideration arrangements associated with certain acquisitions, payable in the event discrete performance objectives are achieved by the acquired businesses during designated post-acquisition periods.
 The aggregate amount of these liabilities can change due to additional business acquisitions, settlement of outstanding liabilities, changes in the fair value of amounts owed based on performance during such post-acquisition periods, and accretion in present value.
-As of December 31, 2022, the present value of expected future payments relating to these contingent consideration arrangements was \$16.9 million.
-Of this amount, \$10.0 million is estimated as being payable during 2023, with the remainder due pursuant to the terms of our contractual agreements some of which extend through 2025.
+As of December 31, 2023, the present value of expected future payments relating to these contingent consideration arrangements was \$9.5 million.
+Of this amount, \$6.1 million is estimated as being payable during 2024, with the remainder due in 2025.